 We are here to assist you with any grant related inquiries.
 Please email Kristen Chesak or call (269) 342-5059.

 Individual Artist Grant Recipient Tax Information

-Artist recipients of a grant from the Arts Council are required to submit a W-9.
+Individual artist grant recipients are required to submit a W-9.

-The Internal Revenue Code provides that the full amount of an Individual Artist grant is taxable to its recipient.
-Some helpful articles on filing taxes as a working artist are below.
+The Internal Revenue Code provides that the full amount of an individual artist grant is taxable to its recipient.
 For questions regarding income-tax liability, contact the Internal Revenue Service or a personal tax advisor.